mwherman2000/ModelMate30_Parallelspace/README.md

 The files in this repository are free for you to use subject to the BSD 2-part (Simplified) license attached to this repository.

 This repository over time will include several different collections of files.
 Currently, this repository contains:
-- Parallelspace ModelMate Master Dataset collection of files
+- Parallelspace ModelMate Master Dataset collection of files (CSV, MS Access and Neo4j CQL formats)

 Parallelspace ModelMate Master Dataset